Kanye West: 2016–2017: The Life of Pablo and tour cancellation

-West announced in January 2016 that SWISH would be released on February 11, and later that month, released new songs "Real Friends" and a snippet of "No More Parties in LA" with Kendrick Lamar.
-On January 26, 2016, West revealed he had renamed the album from SWISH to Waves.
+West announced in January 2016 that Swish would be released on February 11, and later that month, released new songs "Real Friends" and a snippet of "No More Parties in LA" with Kendrick Lamar.
+On January 26, 2016, West revealed he had renamed the album from Swish to Waves.
 In the weeks leading up to the album's release, West became embroiled in several Twitter controversies.
 Several days ahead of its release, West again changed the title, this time to The Life of Pablo.
 On February 11, West premiered the album at Madison Square Garden as part of the presentation of his Yeezy Season 3 clothing line.
 Following the preview, West announced that he would be modifying the tracklist once more before its release to the public.
-He released the album exclusively on Tidal on February 14, 2016, following a performance on SNL.
+He released the album exclusively on Tidal on February 14, 2016, following a performance on Saturday Night Live.
 Following its release, West continued to tinker with mixes of several tracks, describing the work as "a living breathing changing creative expression" and proclaiming the end of the album as a dominant release form.
 Despite West's earlier comments, in addition to Tidal, the album was released through several other competing services starting in April.

 In February 2016, West stated on Twitter that he was planning to release another album in the summer of 2016, tentatively called Turbo Grafx 16 in reference to the 1990s video game console of the same name.
 In June 2016, West released the collaborative lead single "Champions" off the GOOD Music album Cruel Winter, which has yet to be released.
 Later that month, West released a controversial video for "Famous", which depicted wax figures of several celebrities (including West, Kardashian, Taylor Swift, businessman and then-presidential candidate Donald Trump, comedian Bill Cosby, and former president George W. Bush) sleeping nude in a shared bed.

 In August 2016, West embarked on the Saint Pablo Tour in support of The Life of Pablo.
 The performances featured a mobile stage suspended from the ceiling.
 West postponed several dates in October following the Paris robbery of several of his wife's effects.
 On November 21, 2016, West cancelled the remaining 21 dates on the Saint Pablo Tour, following a week of no-shows, curtailed concerts and rants about politics.
 He was later admitted for psychiatric observation at UCLA Medical Center.
 He stayed hospitalized over the Thanksgiving weekend because of a temporary psychosis stemming from sleep deprivation and extreme dehydration.
 Following this episode West took an 11-month break from posting on Twitter and the public in general.